changswap/changswap-document/products/lottery/lottery-faq.md

 ## What if there are no winners?

-If CAKE in the prize pools isn't won it doesn't go to waste!
-Unclaimed CAKE rolls over to the next Lottery round.
+If CHANG in the prize pools isn't won it doesn't go to waste!
+Unclaimed CHANG rolls over to the next Lottery round.

 ## My ticket matches several numbers but I can't claim a prize